kyma-project/control-plane/components/schema-migrator/README.md

 ## Overview

-The Schema Migrator is responsible for provisioner's database schema migrations.
+The Schema Migrator is responsible for Runtime Provisioner's database schema migrations.

 ## Development